mrjwei/portfolio/works/omnibiz.md

 ---

-### Project Goal
+## Project Goal

-Base on user research results, I set the goal of the project as developing a Web application that meets the following criteria.
+Base on what I found in research, I felt it urgent to develop a web service that meets the following criteria.

 1. It keeps all document data in one place and data is synced across the application.
 2. It displays the most important documents in the most noticeable place and reminds users of task deadlines.
-3. It can be integrated with third-party APIs such as timecard API.
+3. It can be integrated with third-party APIs such as timecard APIs.
 4. Its functionalities and UI can be customized to fit specific needs.
-5. Its UI is clean and intuitive.
+5. It has clean and intuitive UI.

 ___

-### Work in Progress
+## Work in Progress

-This app is currently on the iterative protyping stage and here are some samples of the UI design.
+This app is currently on the protyping stage and here are some samples of the UI design.

 ![image 1 of Omnibiz app UI design](/images/work-images/omnibiz-ui-1.png)
 ![image 2 of Omnibiz app UI design](/images/work-images/omnibiz-ui-2.png)
 ![image 3 of Omnibiz app UI design](/images/work-images/omnibiz-ui-3.png)

-And here is the initial prototype.
+And here is the initial prototype (the brand name is fake).

 ![image of the first prototype of the Omnibiz app](/images/work-images/omnibiz-mockup.gif)